NIS2 in Austria

 Management bodies must approve cybersecurity risk management measures and oversee their implementation.

-- Temporary suspension of managerial functions is possible under Directive-aligned enforcement mechanisms.
+- Temporary suspension of managerial functions may be available under Directive-aligned mechanisms.

 NIS2 management liability Austria standards emphasize board-level accountability rather than purely technical responsibility.